 So Wakamatsu's significance in this place and time extends beyond any prestige gained in taking over the Seattle Mariners.
 Nearly 30 years after graduating from Hayward High, he is a pioneer.
 The kid whose paternal grandparents were shuttled to various internment camps during World War II because they were of Japanese descent has grown into an authority figure in the All-American game.

 "I don't know if it clicked with them until I had them up for Opening Day in Seattle," Wakamatsu says now, sitting in the visiting manager's office at the Coliseum.
-"Baseball has
+"Baseball has never been a big part of their life."

 That's when Mariners star Ken Griffey shared his suite at Safeco Field with Wakamatsu's family.
 There were his grandparents, 93 and 91 years old, unable to fully follow the action but well aware of the history.
 There was his mom, a proud Irish-American, and his dad, a third-generation Japanese-American who was born at the Tule Lake War Relocation Authority Camp near the Oregon border.